mortendahl/mortendahl.github.io/_drafts/kalami.md

             (wellformed_stmt (id::definedvars) stmt)
 ```

-The above functions are all that is needed to perform our validation check: simply invoke `wellformed_stmt` on the main programme statement with an empty list, and check that it returns true.
+The above functions are all that is needed to perform our validation check: simply invoke `wellformed_stmt` on the main program statement with an empty list, and check that it returns true.
 We may wrap this in order to hide some of the implementation details:

 ```ocaml
 let wellformed stmt =